Accelerated Stochastic Min-Max Optimization Based on Bias-corrected Momentum: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} study of minimization problems has been a central research focus for decades.
-Typically, this involves identifying a model $w$ that minimizes a risk function $J(w)$ using only stochastic oracles:
+\IEEEPARstart{T}{he} study of minimization problems involves identifying a model $w$ that minimizes a risk function $J(w)$ using only stochastic oracles:

-Here, ${\zeta}$ represents the training samples or streaming data in online learning, and $Q(w; \bd{\zeta})$ denotes the stochastic loss function.
-While this formulation is widely applicable, certain real-world scenarios, such as model predictive control \cite{gao2012explicit}, saddle-point problems \cite{huang2023unified}, AUC maximization \cite{liu2019stochastic}, and reinforcement learning \cite{wen2021probably}, do not fit within this framework.
-To better address these cases, we investigate the stochastic {\em minimax} optimization problem.
-The objective in this case is formulated as follows:
+Here, $\bd{\zeta}$ represents the training samples or streaming data in online learning, and $Q(w; \bd{\zeta})$ denotes the stochastic loss function.
+While this formulation is widely applicable, many real-world scenarios involves minimizing over some variables while maximizing over other variables.
+For example, such scenarios appear in robust model predictive control \cite{gao2012explicit, copp2017simultaneous}, AUC maximization \cite{liu2019stochastic}, and reinforcement learning \cite{wen2021probably, pinto2017robust}.
+To better address these cases, we study the stochastic {\em minimax} optimization problem given by